thustorage/nvm-datastructure/uTree/README.md

 ## uTree

 * we propose a B+-tree variant named μTree.
-It incorporates a shadow list-based layer to the leaf nodes of a B+-tree to gain benefits from both list and tree data structures.
-The list layer in PM is exempt from the structural refinement operations since list nodes in the list layer own separate PM spaces, which are organized in an _element-based_ way.
-Meanwhile, μTree still gains the locality benefit from the tree-based nodes.
+It incorporates a shadow list-based layer to the leaf nodes of a B+-tree to gain benefits from both list and tree data structures.
+The list layer in PM is exempt from the structural refinement operations since list nodes in the list layer own separate PM spaces, which are organized in an _element-based_ way.
+Meanwhile, μTree still gains the locality benefit from the tree-based nodes.
 To alleviate the interference overhead, μTree coordinates the concurrency control between the tree and list layer, which moves the slow PM accesses out of the critical path.

 <p align="center">
 <img src="./Documentation/uTree-overview.PNG" >